A few other things we would like you to know

 When selecting animals, we make a sharp distinction between male and female monkeys.
 Female monkeys have a 50% chance of remaining in the breeding colony their entire lives, and of never being used for experimentation purposes.
 This is because they can spend their entire lives in a group and so can always be of value to the breeding group, which must be kept up and running.
 It should be noted that we may be able to use contraception in the near future, when we expect to need fewer animals.

-BPRC has 32 rhesus macaque breeding groups (as of August 2018), so that we only need a limited number of breeding males.
+BPRC has several rhesus macaque breeding groups, so that we only need a limited number of breeding males.
 Therefore, the majority of our male rhesus macaques are used in experiments.
 All young males are transferred from their breeding group to a separate enclosure, which they share with several other males.
 We keep them together for as long as possible.

 Breeding or experiments